ghostandthemachine/orchard/README.md

 * recompile and save on change
     $ supervisor -w hello.cljs -n exit -x ncljsc -- --client 4242 --compile hello.cljs

 # Example project for node-webkit-cljs

 1. `lein cljsbuild once`
 2. [Download](https://github.com/rogerwang/node-webkit) latest node-webkit binary for your platform
 3. See [How to run apps](https://github.com/rogerwang/node-webkit/wiki/How-to-run-apps) wiki page for platform-specific instructions.

+## Native modules

+To use modules with native library components (i.e. c or c++) we need to compile them specially for node-webkit.
+The leveldown database used by pouchdb is one example, and this is how to get it working:

+    $ cd node_modules/pouchdb/node_modules/levelup/node_modules/leveldown
+    $ nw-gyp configure --target=0.4.2 -target_arch=ia32
+    $ nw-gyp build

+Note that the specific nw version needs to be specified to make it work.